infinum/wordpress-handbook/Development environment/Docker.md

 For more information about setting up and using Docker with WordPress, click [here](https://docs.docker.com/samples/wordpress/).

-Another way of using Docker, which is especially useful when working on continuous integration and deployment (CI/CD), is to use `Dockerfile`.
+Another way of using Docker is to use `Dockerfile`, which is especially useful when working on continuous integration and deployment (CI/CD).
 For instance, one such Dockerfile can look like this

 ```dockerfile
 # Stage 0, build app